 Over the years, the annual dinner has become a wonderful opportunity for new, active and retired members to keep in touch with each other and the university in a warm, celebratory environment.
 Please ensure you keep us up to date with a current email address to ensure you will receive your invitation each year.

-The next 25 Year Club Dinner will take place Thursday, May 10, 2018.
-Invitations will be sent out in March 2018.
+The next 25 Year Club Dinner will take place on Monday, May 13, 2019.
+Invitations will be sent out in March 2019.

 To be eligible for membership, a person must have worked as an employee of the University for a total of 25 years, as of January 1 in their twenty-fifth year of service.
 On continuous service, up to 12 months leave is permitted.

 If a staff member has achieved 20 years of service and subsequently goes on permanent disability, the staff member shall be deemed to be eligible for membership after five years on disability.